FATelarico/ctv-network/NetworkAnalysis.md

 ## Networks in the Natural and Life Sciences

   - `r pkg("WGCNA")` focuses on the analysis of weighted correlation networks.
 It has functions for network construction, modularity computation, gene selection, topological analysis, generating data, plotting, and exports to third-party software.
-Notably, the underlying data mining approach has been used beyond biochemistry.
+Notably, the underlying data mining approach has been used beyond the natural sciences.
 There are several packages on Bioconductor that reverse-depend/extend these functionalities.

-  - `r pkg("c3net")` allows to infer gene-regulation networks with direct physical interactions using `C3NET` (Altay and Emmert-Streib [2010](https://doi.org/10.1186/1752-0509-4-132)).
+  - `r pkg("c3net")` allows to infer gene-regulation networks with direct physical interactions using `C3NET` (Altay and Emmert-Streib 2010).
 Other packages implement improvements/variants of this algorithm based on the literature, such as:

-    - `r pkg("Ac3net")` Infers directional conservative causal core in gene network based on the algorithm for directional network proposed by Altay ([2018](https://doi.org/10.1101/271031)).
+    - `r pkg("Ac3net")` Infers directional conservative causal core in gene network based on the algorithm for directional network proposed by Altay (2018).

-    - `r pkg("bc3net")` implements the BC3NET algorithm for inference on gene-regulation networks  (Simoes and Emmert-Streib [2012](https://doi.org/10.1371/journal.pone.0033624)).
+    - `r pkg("bc3net")` implements the BC3NET algorithm for inference on gene-regulation networks  (Simoes and Emmert-Streib 2012).
 In essence it offers a Bayesian approach with noninformative prior to the C3NET algorithm.

   - `r pkg("BioNAR")` implements a detailed topologically-based network analysis with functions that create networks based on laboratory-produced meta-data.
 It includes functions for vertex centrality measure and modularity computation.
 Additionally, it provides a robust synaptic proteome network for data validation.